-Fighting for the rights of the injured throughout Tennessee from offices in Nashville, Hendersonville and Knoxville
+Fighting for the rights of the injured throughout Tennessee from offices in Nashville, Hendersonville, and Clarksville

-While the human back is incredibly strong, it is also a complex network of nerves, muscle, bone and tissue held together in a delicate structure that supports everything we do with our bodies.
-Most people don’t give their backs a single thought until it has been injured in an accident, and they are experiencing pain and limited range of motion.
+While the human back is incredibly strong, it is also a complex network of nerves, muscle, bone, and tissue held together in a delicate structure that supports everything we do.
+Most people don’t give their backs a single thought until they’ve been injured in an accident.
+Once they begin experiencing pain and limited range of motion, it’s hard to think of anything else.
 Back injuries are one of the most common injuries from car accidents.

 Neck injuries are another common injury suffered in auto accidents.
-Pinched nerves, neck sprain and neck strain also occur in car accidents when there is hyperextension and then hyper flexion of the head at the moment of impact.
-The body, which had been traveling at whatever rate of speed it was moving makes a sudden impact causing the head to make a violent swing backward and then forward, or from side to side in a side impact accident.
+Pinched nerves, neck sprain, and neck strain occur in car accidents when there is hyperextension and then hyperflexion of the head at the moment of impact.
+When a car is suddenly hit, the force of the impact causes the driver’s head to make a violent swing backward and then forward or from side to side.
 These powerful g-forces put tremendous pressure on the delicate structures of the neck and spine causing painful, debilitating injuries.

-When you have suffered a back and neck injury in an accident caused by another's negligence, you may have many questions and wonder how to proceed.
-Nashville personal injury attorney Rocky McElhaney and his team at the Rocky McElhaney Law Firm are here to help.
-From our offices in Nashville, Hendersonville and Knoxville, we offer you sound legal guidance that will help you to obtain the compensation you deserve for their medical expenses, pain and suffering, lost income and the emotional distress caused by the trauma of the accident.
-When you need a fighter on your side, RML is ready.
+When you have suffered a back and neck injury in an accident caused by another's negligence, you may have many questions about how to proceed.
+Nashville personal injury attorney Rocky McElhaney and his team at Rocky McElhaney Law Firm are here to help.
+From our offices in Nashville, Hendersonville, and Clarksville, we offer you sound legal guidance that will help you obtain the compensation you deserve.
+When you need a fighter on your side, Rocky McElhaney Law Firm is ready.

-Common types of back injuries from auto accidents
+What are the common types of back injuries from accidents in Nashville?

 - Compression fractures